February 24, 2014

 Regardless of whether you’re working with tube or pipe, and regardless of the bending process, making the perfect bend boils down to just four factors: the material, machine, tooling, and lubrication.

 Bending starts with knowing the properties of the tube or pipe you’re working with.
-Pipe, usually used to transport fluid or air, is specified by its carrying capacity, which is its inside diameter (see Figure 1).
+Pipe, usually used to transport fluid or air, is specified by its nominal pipe size (see Figure 1).
 But when you’re specifying a bending machine, the centerline radius, the outside diameter, and wall thickness are critical variables.

 Also, every pipe schedule has a nominal wall thickness.
 There’s a tolerance, and the wall thickness can vary slightly.
 This variation should be accounted for, especially for bending processes using precise, tight-fitting tooling on small bend radii.